 Adoption is a sensitive process for any birth mother, especially for those who are hesitant.
 Even more, it is not a straightforward process and is dependent on several personal factors.
 For this reason, it is important that birth mothers know their rights when proceeding with the adoption process.

 Nevertheless and without a doubt, adoption laws are often hard to understand and muddled with the industry lingo.
-To help you understand, we’ve broken down adoption birth mother rights by state, focusing on Texas.
+To help you understand, we’ve broken down adoption birth mother rights by state.

 Learn Your Adoption Birth Mother Rights by State

 By and large, adoption laws vary by state.
 The rights you have in one state may not carry over into the next.
 The Child Welfare Information Gateway has a complete guide to birth mother rights by state regarding consent for adoption, termination of parental rights, and more.

 To provide an example of what you may expect, we’ll be discussing Texas adoption laws and the rights that birth mothers can expect.

 First and foremost, birth mothers do have parental rights; however, they give up those legal rights upon the completion of the adoption.
 To explain, Texas has an adoption law in which the birth mother has to maintain parental rights for at least 48 hours after giving birth.
 During this time, the birth mother has full parental rights.
 After this 48 hour period, birth mothers have the freedom to place their baby for adoption.